 Images and voices of students in selected courses may be video-transmitted to other locations as a part of the distributed learning program.
 In addition, students may be involved in patient research as well as in research on school programs, aggregate (non-personally-identifiable) student information may be reported as part of this research.

 Some master’s students may also elect to choose a minor.
 These students typically take three or four courses designated for this purpose by the specialty area coordinator.
-Some recently-offered minors include Genomics, Health Policy, Psychiatric/Mental Health Nursing and HIV/AIDS.
-For more details on minors, see the links above (in the right-hand column).
+Some recently-offered minors include Genomics, Health Policy, Psychiatric/Mental Health Nursing, and HIV/AIDS.
+For more details, see the List of Minors page and also the right-hand column of this page.

 M.S.
 Graduation Requirements